cdwdirect/sos_flow/README.md

 ## Compatibility

-The SOSflow runtime environment is built and tested on various modern Linux systems (CentOS, RHEL, Linux Mint, etc) and OS X.
+SOSflow is built and tested on various modern Linux systems (CentOS, Linux Mint, ...) and OS X. SOSflow has the following

-SOSflow has the following requirements:
+requirements:
-* C99
+* C Compiler (C99 or newer)
 * POSIX Threads
-* MPI
+* Message Passing Interface (MPI)
 * SQLite 3
 * CMake 2.8+